 Similar to the sale of stocks and other securities, you will require certain information to properly report your crypto conversions on your return.
 This information includes the date you acquired your crypto, the cost basis, the date you converted your crypto asset(s), and the proceeds from the conversion (i.e. the value of your crypto prior to converting it).
 All of this information will also be necessary if you sold your crypto currency for USD.

 To report your sales and conversions within the program, please go to:

 - Capital Gains and Losses

 - Capital Gain and Loss Items

-Please note that you may not be issued a form 1099-B reporting your sales depending on the exchange that you used to buy/sell your crypto.
+You may not be issued a form 1099-B reporting your sales depending on the exchange that you used to buy/sell your crypto.
 Two of the biggest crypto exchanges in the United States are Coinbase and Binance; neither of these exchanges currently issue 1099-B forms to their users.
-As this is the case it is important to make sure that you keep track of your crypto transactions.
+If this is the case, it is important to make sure that you keep track of your crypto transactions.

 For more information, please visit the IRS official FAQ, here.